Don't Let Go the Coat

 "Don't Let Go the Coat" is a song written by Pete Townshend and first released on the Who's ninth studio album Face Dances (1981).

 It was released as a single following up on the first single from Face Dances, "You Better You Bet", but did not achieve the same success, reaching number 47 in the UK and number 84 in the US.

 It has also been released on several compilation albums, and Pete Townshend himself released an alternate version of the song on his compilation album Another Scoop (1987).

 Music and lyrics

-Several authors, including Stephen Thomas Erlewine, regard the lyrics of "Don't Let Go the Coat" as an ode to spiritual guru Meher Baba.
+Several authors, including Stephen Thomas Erlewine, regard the lyrics of "Don't Let Go the Coat" as an ode to the Indian spiritual master Meher Baba.
 The title then refers to Meher Baba's charge that his disciples "hang fast to the hem of my robe," where the robe is a metaphor for his teachings.

 Alternatively, the song could refer to Pete Townshend's parents, who were the ones who would pick him up when Townshend descended into drugs and alcohol.

 But regardless, the song strikes themes of spiritual torment, fear of abandonment and the need to keep faith, beginning with the lines: